CBIConsulting/ProperSearch/README.md

 		Selecting Orange you ill get a selection -> [3] and data -> [{value:'3', label: 'Orange', price: '9', kg: 200}]
 	```
-* displayField: Field of the data which should be used to display in each element of the list.
+* displayField: Field of the data which should be used to display each element of the list.
 It can be a string or a function, just remenber to set the showIcon property to false if you are using another component and then only that component will be rendered inside each list element.
 Default: 'label'.
 	* Ex:
 	```javascript
 		let buttonClick = (e, name) => {